t3rmian/devpot/content/posts/collections/en/2019-07-14-contract-last-spring-ws.md

 ### POM Configuration

 Firstly, we will need some basic dependencies.
 I recommend using `spring-boot-starter-parent` as the parent project.
 You will also probably use `spring-boot-starter-data-jpa` and `spring-boot-starter-web`.
-They can be picked in the Spring Initializr.
-For sure we would also need the package with web services support, together with wsdl4j generator to produce the specification.
+They can be picked in the **Spring Initializr**.
+For sure we would also need the package with web services support, together with *wsdl4j* generator to produce the specification.

 ```xml
 &lt;dependency&gt;